Policy Name: Sustainability

 comply with the requirements of this policy whenever possible.

-- The Department of Management Services shall
+- Management Services shall

 incorporate the above criteria into vehicle bid specifications and include the